|

 wrapped around the arms and head by black leather straps

 during the morning prayers.
+Besides the

 Torah, which is the Hebrew Bible, two other important